 Definition Minimum number of Car parking spaces Minimum Service Vehicle Space Provision Motor sport facility As determined by Council.
 As determined by Council.
 Multiple dwelling One covered space per dwelling.
 Nil.
 One dedicated vehicle wash-down bay for premises containing 5 or more dwellings.
 A minimum of 0.25 spaces per dwelling is to remain in common property for visitor use.
 Nature-based tourism One space per dwelling; or 0.75 spaces per guest room if in dormitory or shared facilities.
 As determined by Council.
 Nightclub entertainment facility One space per 60m 2 GFA or part thereof.
 Nil.
 Non-resident workforce accommodation One space per dwelling unit.
 Nil.
-Office Accepted in an existing building within the Centre zone: Inside the Centre zone: One space per 20m 2 or part thereof of GFA up to 400m 2 GFA, and one space per 10m 2 or part thereof of GFA above 400m 2 .
+Office Accepted in an existing building within the Centre zone.
+Inside the Centre zone: One space per 20m 2 or part thereof of GFA up to 400m 2 GFA, and one space per 10m 2 or part thereof of GFA above 400m 2 .
 Outside the Centre zone: One space per 25m 2 or part thereof of GFA up to 400m 2 GFA, and one space per 15m 2 or part thereof of GFA above 400m 2 .
 One SRV space.
 Outdoor sales A minimum of 5 spaces for customer parking or one space per 150m2 of use area, whichever is greater.
 One service vehicle space per use or one service vehicle space per 800m2, whichever is greater.
 One AV if the site has an area of greater than 2,000m 2 , otherwise One HRV space.

-Definition Minimum number of Car parking spaces Minimum Service Vehicle Space Provision Outdoor sport and recreation Coursing, horse racing, pacing or trotting:An internal is set down a pick up area t enables the is to be in forward mot at all times wh onsite• One space per 5m2 of other spectator areas.Football: • 50 spaces per field.
-Lawn bowls:Internal dedicated t Any other use: As determined by council.
-Park As determined by Council.
-As determined by Council.
+Definition Minimum number of Car parking spaces Minimum Service Vehicle Space Provision Outdoor sport and recreation Coursing, horse racing, pacing or trotting: One space per five seated spectators; plus One space per 5m2 of other spectator areas.
+Football: 50 spaces per field.
+Lawn bowls: 30 spaces per green.
+Swimming pool: 15 spaces; plus One space per 100m2 of useable site area.
+Tennis or other Court: Four spaces per court.
+Golf Course: Four spaces per tee on the course; plus One space per 50m2 of net lettable area.
+An internal bus set down and pick up area that enables the bus to be in a forward motion at all times whilst onsite Internal dedicated taxi bays provided within 200 metres of the site entrance.
+Park Any other use: As determined by council.
+As determined Fair As determined by Council. by Council.
 Parking station Not applicable Nil.
 Permanent plantation If accepted development subject to requirements: Two spaces.
 If assessable development: As determined by Council.
 Ifaccepteddevelopmentsubjecttorequirements:Nil.Ifassessabledevelopment:Asdeterminedby Council.
 Place of worship Minimum of 5 spaces per use or one space per 25m 2 or part thereof of GFA, whichever is greater.
 One SRV space.
 Port services As determined by Council.
 As determined by Council.
 Relocatable home park One space for each home site plus 1 space for each 5 home sites or part thereof for visitors.
 One HRV space.